bitovi/academy/src/technology-consulting/6-building-rapport.md

 Tips and techniques:

 - Use names frequently in conversations to create a more personal and respectful interaction.
-- Keep a client notes section in your CRM with personal details to remember and refer to in conversations.
+- Take notes about your client and teammates to remember and refer to in conversations.

 ### Exercise